-- The people of Boston and the residents of the Boston Big Local area will have a fuller understanding of the themes, priorities, and activities and the positive impact that they have made - Young people gain the confidence, knowledge and skills as reporters for Boston Big Local. - Young people gain wider experience of and connections with media locally and nationally through Big Local. - Boston Big Local has all year round news reporting and celebration of success.
+- The people of Boston and the residents of the Boston Big Local area will have a fuller understanding of the themes, priorities, and activities and the positive impact that they have made. - Boston Big Local has all year round news reporting and celebration of success.

-Activities Work with Boston College to provide training and oversee delivery of the communications and marketing strategy for Boston Big Local.
-To promote good news stories using the full range of communication channels available to celebrate success and encourage local participation and engagement with the project.
+Activities To promote good news stories using the full range of communication channels available to celebrate success and encourage local participation and engagement with the project.

-Costs & £6K
+Costs & £11,030

-Timescale 2 year plan - 2015/2016
+Timescale 2 year plan - 2017/2019

-Lead delivery Boston College
+Lead delivery Guidemark Publishing

 partner

-Other delivery None
+Other delivery LTO/BBL Plan Coordinator/Community Chest Facilitator

 partners